fiolj/sparta/docs/source/fix_emit_face.rst

 ********

 The keyword defaults are n = 0, nevery = 1, perspecies = yes, region =
-none, no subsonic settings, no twopass setting.
+none, no modulate setting, no subsonic settings, no twopass setting.

 .. _Bird94: